Download Civil Rights Act of 1866 Worksheets

 - In fact, for a long time, African-American people had been enslaved and obliged to live and work in subhuman conditions for white people.
 They had no rights nor possessions and essentially were considered to be second class citizens.

-- The fact that the black community has been exploited and harmed over the centuries is widely known.
+- The fact that the African-American community has been exploited and harmed over the centuries is widely known.
 In this section, we will briefly discuss some of the major restrictions African-American people had to live by.

 - In fact, despite the abolition of slavery during the Civil War, it ‘ensure[d] their availability as cheap labor’ (History Editors 2018).